 By Kimaya Singh

+Is power yoga for beginners?
 It is an exciting time for yoga students and teachers, with so many different types of yoga classes offered today.
 However, we must not forget the importance of choosing the right class because not every class is one-size-fits-all.
 Some classes are geared toward beginners, while others require prior knowledge of poses.
 Students who attend an advanced class without knowing the associated risks are putting themselves in a position for potential injuries.

 With that being said, if a beginner really wants to try a power yoga class, they should do so with awareness that it might be confusing at first.
 They should make the instructor aware of their current skill level, so he or she can provide extra support as necessary.
 Some people catch on quickly and might not have any problems keeping up with the flow of the class.
 Others will quickly realize that they need a slower pace before venturing into this challenging style.